tssa017/groupomania/README.md

 # Groupomania

-I built and designed this full-stack website using MySQL, Sequelize, Express, React, and Sass.
-This was project 7 for the OpenClassrooms Web Developer path.
+I designed and built this full-stack website as project 7 for the OpenClassrooms Web Developer path.
+On the back-end I used Node.js, Express, and MySql with Sequelize.
+On the front-end I used React and Sass.

+Groupomania is a fun new social media platform that allows users to publish and interact with multimedia content on a live feed.
+The platform was built for Connect-E, a company seeking to boost employee morale and improve working relationships between staff.

+Users can create and update their own Groupomania profiles, write text and image posts, and comment on each other's posts.
+Each post is likeable.

+The website is accessible, responsive, and mobile friendly.

 ## Installation